ue22-p25/backend-flask-chatapp/09/README.md

 ### a first implementation

-in this first naive approach, we return messages **with only user ids** (i.e. without their nickname)
+in this first naive approach:

+- we return messages **with only user ids** (i.e. without their nickname)
-also we will only return messages where the user is the **recipient**
+- also we will only return messages where the user is the **recipient**

 this is not very useful, but again it will help us understand how to properly deal with relationships

 ### nothing out of the ordinary